danog/MadelineProtoDocs/docs/API_docs/constructors/decryptedMessageActionResend_17.md

 ---
-title: decryptedMessageActionResend
+title: "decryptedMessageActionResend"
-description: Request for the other party in a Secret Chat to automatically resend a contiguous range of previously sent messages, as explained in [Sequence number is Secret Chats](https://core.telegram.org/api/end-to-end/seq_no).
+description: "Request for the other party in a Secret Chat to automatically resend a contiguous range of previously sent messages, as explained in Sequence number is Secret Chats."
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 ---
 # Constructor: decryptedMessageActionResend\_17